aka It: Chapter One

 The idea of a cinematic remake of It has been floating around since Warner Brothers acquired the rights in 2009.
 The one most associated with the property was Cory Fukunaga, best known for the first season of tv’s True Detective (2014– ), which has gained a cult-like following.
 Fukunaga wanted to mount It was a two-part film – the first part taking place in the 1980s, the second in the present – and received Stephen King’s blessing.
 However, he departed over differences with the studio over their wanting to make a single film and insert more horror scenes whereas he wanted to make a character-driven piece.

 Cory Fukunaga was succeeded by Andres (or Andy) Muschietti, a Spanish director who appeared with the short film Mama (2008), which inspired Guillermo Del Toro to bring Muschietti to the US to direct a big screen version of the short film with Mama (2013).
 I was not much of a fan of Mama but many audiences regard it as a scary film.
 Muschietti and New Line Cinema chose to make only one It film that focuses on the children and their encounter with Pennywise, while omitting the other half of the book where the adult versions of the kids return to Derry to confront Pennywise again.
 However, by the time of the end credits, we see that the title is now listed as It: Chapter One.
-Following It‘s huge box-office success, New Line and Andy Muschietti have announced It: Chapter Two for 2019.
+Following the films huge box-office success, New Line and Andy Muschietti went on to make It: Chapter Two (2019).

 For all the disparaging of the mini-series, I would venture as far as to say that I think the 1990 mini-series is a far better work than the film version.
 The film seems very reliant on it and even replicates the opening of the mini-series where Georgie is snatched down into a culvert by Pennywise almost shot for shot.
 The film also eliminates many of the same aspect that the mini-series did – Pennywise’s manifestation as Famous Monsters from 1950s movies and the infamous orgy scene between Beverly and the other kids.
 The film does reintroduce elements of the book that were not covered in the mini-series – the sexual molestation by Beverly’s father is made more overt – but not that many.
 That said, the film also changes the characterisation of some of the kids – it is Ben rather than Mike who develops the fascination with the history of Derry, while Stan’s Jewish background becomes a prominent element, Mike is given a background working in a slaughterhouse, and Henry Bowers gets a cop as father.
 The setting has also been updated from 1958 to 1988-9, two years after the book was written.